Aiswarya-prasad/CP_Workflow/README.md

 > This is not (yet) intended to be a ready-to-use pipeline.
 I learnt Snakemake from scratch through the course of this project and would have found a repo like this immensely useful.
 That is the main motivation I had to create this repository.
 Most of the code can be easily understood and reused.<br/>

+The pipeline combines a set of existing tools for which there are multiple alternatives available in and outside of GitHub.
+These particular tools were chosen such that they were easy to set up and use and could run on limited resources.

 ## Rulegraph (DAG) for this pipeline

 <p align="center">